MessageSquareSignal

 Manufacturing

 Factory floor workers operate in high-noise, high-structure environments where stopping to give feedback is physically impractical during a shift.
-Voice-based conversations conducted before or after shifts, in the worker's native language, capture signals that typed surveys never will.
+Voice-based conversations conducted before or after shifts, in the worker's native language, capture signals that typed forms never will.

 Healthcare